|Victoria Falls Bridge|

 George Andrew Hobson designed the trussed arch shape of the Victoria Falls.
 The bridge was built in 14 months and was finished on 11 April 2018.
 The Bridge was opened by Charles Darwin’s son, Professor George Darwin, President of the then British Association on 12 September 1905.
 The bridge then became a principal route for passengers from Europe and South Africa to Zambia (then Northen Rhodesia) for more than 50 years.

-Rhodes was eager with the construction of the Cape to Cairo railway as fast as possible that he insisted that the Livingstone to Kalomo line be laid before the bridge was finished.
+Rhodes was eager the construction of the Cape to Cairo railway proceed as fast as possible.
+He insisted that the Livingstone to Kalomo line be laid before the bridge was finished.

 The Bridge Dimensions

 The bridge consists of three spans.
 The end span on the left bank of the river is 62 feet 6 inches, and that on the other bank 87 feet 6 inches.
 These spans are composed of braced girders of an ordinary type, 12 feet 6 inches deep, with horizontal upper and lower chords, and divided into square panels.
 The girders are fixed 20 feet apart.
 Connected with the end posts of the central span, they unite it with each bank of the river in a direct and simple manner.
 The deck is horizontal and is laid on the top chords throughout the bridge...
 The cross girders spaced 12 feet 6 inches apart, rest on the top chord.